-7. After the bullet is seated fully against the powder charge, mark the ramrod at the muzzle.
+7. After the bullet is seated fully against the powder charge. mark the ramrod at the muzzle.
+You can use a pencil or knife to mark the rod.
 This will show you that each projectile is seated at the same depth each time.
 If you change the desired powder charge or projectile, you will need to change the mark and make a new one for the new charge.

-8. Make sure you remove the ramrod out of the barrel before priming and shooting the muzzleloader.
+Make sure you remove the ramrod out of the barrel before 8. priming and shooting the muzzleloader.